Starting an Online Business All-in-One For Dummies

 Every link throughout the site works properly and opens the appropriate page.

-All graphics and photos load quickly and completely, and the images are crisp and clean.
+All graphics, photos, and videos load quickly and completely, and the images are crisp and clean.

 The content is free of misspellings and grammatical errors.